 “Mostly I wound up as the friend—dumb but loyal.
 I guess my dumb look was convincing.” –Frank McHugh

 Francis Curray McHugh was born on May 23, 1898, in Homestead, Pennsylvania, as one of five children.
 His parents, Edward “Cutie” McHugh and Katherine Curry “Katie” McHugh, had backgrounds in theater and ran a stock theater company in Braddock, Pennsylvania.
-As a result, Francis began performing at an early age and developed an interest in theater.
+As a result, McHugh began performing at an early age and developed an interest in theater.
 Moreover, his brother and sister—Matt and Kitty—were also similarly inclined.
-The trio of children formed an act when Francis was 10 years old.
-Francis’ formal education would end with the 5th grade.
+The trio of children formed an act when McHugh was 10 years old.
+McHugh’s formal education would end in the fifth grade.

-In 1917, Francis was working in Manhattan as an actor.
-Francis went to Pittsburgh to find acting roles and to work as a stage manager at the Empire Theater.
+In 1917, McHugh was working in Manhattan as an actor.
+McHugh went to Pittsburgh, Pennsylvania, to find acting roles and to work as a stage manager at the Empire Theatre.
 He worked in stock and traveling companies in addition to gaining experience on Broadway.
 Later, he would marry Dorothy Spencer.
 The couple went on to have three children: Susan, Michael, and Peter.

-Francis would make his Broadway debut in a show called The Fall Guy in 1925.
-His film debut would occur in If Men Played Cards as Women Do (1929), a short for Paramount.
-Francis would then be hired on at First National Pictures as a contract player, later being credited as Frank McHugh in film roles.
+McHugh would make his Broadway debut in a show called The Fall Guy in 1925.
+His screen debut would occur in If Men Played Cards as Women Do (1929), a short for Paramount.
+McHugh would then be hired on at First National Pictures as a contract player, later being credited as Frank McHugh in film roles.

 By 1930, McHugh’s siblings were no longer working on stage as an act.
-Another brother of Francis’s, Ed, left for New York to work as an agent and stage manager.
-Like Francis, Matt and Kitty also went on to have film careers.
+Another brother of McHugh’s, Ed, left for New York to work as an agent and stage manager.
+Like McHugh, Matt and Kitty also went on to have film careers.

 As his screen career progressed, McHugh took on a wide variety of roles.
-He often played humorous, easygoing characters and almost always incorporated his trademark laugh in his work.
+He often played comical, easygoing characters and almost always incorporated his trademark laugh in his work.

-Over time, McHugh worked on radio in Phone Again, Finnegan in the 1940s and Hotel for Pets during the 1950s.
-From 1964-65, he appeared regularly on The Bing Crosby Show as Willis Walter, a live-in handyman character.
+Over time, McHugh worked on radio in Phone Again, Finnegan in the 1940s, and Hotel for Pets during the 1950s.
+From 1964 to 1965, he appeared regularly on The Bing Crosby Show as Willis Walter, a live-in handyman character.
 His last film role was in Easy Come, Easy Go (1967), starring Elvis Presley.

-McHugh passed away in Greenwich Hospital in Connecticut at age 83.
+McHugh passed away at Greenwich Hospital in Connecticut on September 11, 1981, at age 83.
 He and his wife are buried in the Spencer family plot at Fairview Cemetery, located in West Hartford, Connecticut.

 Today, some of McHugh’s residences still remain.